What’s On in Glasgow: Sport for everyone

 old bike

-URGENT – Do you have an old bike that you could donate to us?
+Donate a bike / buy a refurbished bike.
+Do you have an old bike that you could donate to us?

-Do you have an old bike that you could donate to our charity to help develop a community of cyclists?
+Do you have an old bike that you could donate to this charity to help develop a community of cyclists?
 Please get in touch or drop by Tuesday to Saturday if you can help out.

-Our refurbished bikes are available to buy every day we’re open (Tuesday-Saturday).
+Refurbished bikes are available to buy every day we’re open (Tuesday-Saturday).
 To book a cycling lesson, maintenance course, or for other inquiries, give us a call on 0141 248 5409.

 65 Haugh Road, G3 8TX Glasgow